Clive07/Project_4_Retail_Dashboard/README.md

 The entirety of this project is solely for educational purposes in order to test my skills with the specific technologies used.

+It should be noted that the MAIN branch only contains this readme file. the CLEANUP branch holds the first half of this project whilst the DEPLOYMENT branch contains the second half... the dashboard itself.

 ### Technologies Used & Designing

 - Classic pen & paper